 The Formal Safety Assessment (FSA) methodology adopted by the International Maritime Organization (IMO) is a structured and systematic process, recommended for assessment and control of maritime risks.
 Recognized elements include risk analysis and cost-benefit assessment.

 The International Maritime Organization first adopted FSA in 2002, through MSC/Circ.1023/MEPC/Circ.392, recommending the use of FSA for the maritime sector.
-The current version of the procedure is described in MSC-MEPC.e/Circ.12/Rev2.
+The current version of the procedure is described in MSC-MEPC.2/Circ.12/Rev2.

 IALA has a Risk Management Toolbox that contains qualitative and quantitative models.
 These proven models are suitable for use with OREI.
 IALA Guideline G1121 should be referred to during marine spatial planning for OREI, and